Massachusetts Court Records

 What are Traffic Violations and Infractions in Massachusetts?

 Massachusetts traffic laws highlight state traffic regulations.
 The laws guide road usage and road users in the state.
-Violations of the state traffic laws are punishable by fines, and in some cases, imprisonment.
+Violations of the state traffic laws may be punishable by fines and in some cases, imprisonment.
 Other penalties, such as revoking driving privileges, may also apply as defined by state laws.
-Traffic violations may be civil or criminal, depending on the severity.
+Traffic violations encompass a range of offenses, which may vary in severity, including civil infractions and criminal charges.

 Minor traffic law violations are civil violations and are typically punishable by fines or license suspensions.
 In Massachusetts, civil traffic violations are also known as non-criminal infractions.
-Criminal traffic violations are more severe and are either felonies or misdemeanors.
+Serious traffic violations may be classified as misdemeanors or felonies, carrying varying degrees of severity and corresponding penalties.
 These violations are punishable by fines, prison terms, or by both fines and prison terms.
 Massachusetts Registry of Motor Vehicles (RMV), District Courts, and the Boston Municipal Court handle traffic law violations.

 What are Felony Traffic Violations in Massachusetts?